El Salvador’s small business owners uncertain about Bitcoin

 Removal of the attorney general and magistrates is alarming everyone but most Salvadorans

 El Salvador’s parliament removes checks and balances on President Bukele’s powers.
 But why aren’t more Salvadorans protesting what is happening?
 On May 1, the newly elected Salvador legislature began its three-year term.
-This day is usually a formality with … Read more
+This day is usually a formality with activities such as the swearing-in ceremony of all newly elected … Read more

 The issue of disappearances in El Salvador.
 Another point of view